OB Technician - (0.9 FTE, Days)

 • Ability to provide care as needed and as described in the department’s policies and procedures.

-• Ability to speak, read, write, and understand English effectively at a level appropriate for the job.
+• Ability to speak, read, write, and understand English effectively at a level appropriate for the safe and effective performance of the job.

 • Ability to work in a fast paced environment with individuals of diverse cultural backgrounds.